-This course introduces students to the rich and distinctive ways through which anthropologists apprehend the cultural and social world.
-It shall focus on the writing of anthropologists and their research in different contexts, and examine key areas of interest (e.g., kinship, religion and the economy), concepts, fieldwork methods and writing technique (ethnography) that are central to the discipline.
+This course introduces students to the rich and distinctive ways through which anthropologists understand the cultural and social world.
+It focuses on the writings of anthropologists and their research, examining key areas of interest such as kinship, religion, language, gender, politics, and the economy.